informatik-mannheim/cblocks/README.md

 After connecting to the network you can SSH onto the Pi via `ssh pi@172.16.1.1`.
 The password is again `admin`.

 Now we have to configure the MQTT Bridge.
 Since we will use our desktop machine to host the backend, paste your IP address into the bridge config.
 Run `nano /etc/mosquitto/conf.d/bridge.conf` and exchange the IP address with yours.
 In linux systems you can find your IP adress by running `ifconfig`.
 Restart mosquitto by running `sudo service mosquitto restart`.
+Note in a production environment the Backend would be hosted on a public accessible server in the Internet.

 #### Troubleshooting